quandrew/covid-tracker/README.md

 ### CovidTracker
 This is a Covid Tracking web app.
-Made by Andrew Quan and Derek Yeh
+Made by Andrew Quan and Derek Yeh.